arangodb/arangodb-java-driver/docs/Drivers/Java/Reference/View/Analyzers.md

 - **name**: `String`

-  The name of the analyzer
+  The name of the Analyzer

 - **options**: `AnalyzerDeleteOptions`

   - **force**: `Boolean`

-    The analyzer configuration should be removed even if it is in-use.
+    The Analyzer configuration should be removed even if it is in-use.
 The default value is false.